dzsoni/AsyncTS/README.md

 ## Brief overview

 The client can handle one request at a time.
 And until it finishes the previous one, it returns "false".
 Before sending a request, you must set up a callback function to process server responses.
-The request type can be for the server to store data or to return data.
+The request type can be of two types, either it sends data to the server for storage or it requests to retrieve stored data.